jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 End Valid.
 ```

-All the integers types are of the class `Integer.C` with a `min`, `max`, and `to_Z` functions.
+All integer types are of the class `Integer.C` with a `min`, `max`, and `to_Z` functions.
 We do not embed this predicate with the integer type ([refinement type](https://en.wikipedia.org/wiki/Refinement_type)) to avoid mixing proofs and code.
 We pay a cost by having to handle the values and the validity proofs separately.

 Depending on the configuration mode of Rust, integer operations can overflow or panic.
 We have several implementations of the arithmetic operations, depending on the mode: